 25 Great Ways to Replace ‘Best Regards’ in Email

-‘Best regards’ is one of the most commonly used email closings, but when used repeatedly, it can start to feel routine and impersonal.
+‘Best regards’ is one of the most commonly used email closings, but still, it can start to feel boring when used over and over again.

-This blog introduces 25 polished alternatives that you can use instead of ‘best regards’ and make your impression unique.
+This blog introduces 25 alternatives that you can use instead of ‘best regards’ to make your impression unique.

-When professionalism is your priority, you might want to use closings that are general and time-tested.
+When professionalism is your preference, you might want to use endings that are general and time-tested.

 Sincerely